Know Your Rights: Every Vote Counts!

 What happens if my signature doesn’t match or I forget to sign my vote-by-mail ballot envelope?

-Before your ballot is rejected due to a missing or mismatched signature, the county must notify you at least 8 days before the election results are certified and allow you to correct the issue to ensure your ballot is counted.
+Before your ballot is rejected due to a missing or mismatched signature, the county must notify you before the election results are certified and allow you to correct the issue to ensure your ballot is counted.

 Someone else offered to drop off my ballot, is that okay?